student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/2-essential-application-development/1-html-css-js.md

 Open this file in a web browser to see your first web page in action.
 You can edit the HTML, CSS, and JavaScript directly in the file and refresh the page to see your changes.

+## Why The Web?

+A lot of software systems need user interfaces, and the web is not the only way to build one, but it is the most accessible and widely used.

+By learning HTML, CSS, and JavaScript, you can create applications that run in any modern web browser, meaning your user interface can be accessed from any device with internet access.
+This is a huge advantage over other platforms that may require specific operating systems or installations.

 ## Knowledge Checklist

 ### HTML